-Pembina regularly conducts liaison and public awareness / engagement activities to educate stakeholders on Pembina's assets and operations including applicable hazards; planning zones; public protection measures; preparedness and emergency response actions; as appropriate to the area, as required.
+Pembina conducts liaison and public awareness / engagement activities to educate stakeholders on Pembina's assets and operations including applicable hazards; planning zones; public protection measures; preparedness and emergency response actions; as appropriate to the area, as required.

 The scope of liaison / public awareness activities varies - frequency and type of activity is dependent on jurisdictional requirements, asset characteristics (e.g., Province, or sour operations, respectively), and stakeholder type.
 Stakeholders may include local first responders, government or regulatory agencies, public officials and/or other agencies, and public or affected parties within identified planning zones.
-Stakeholders may also include excavators / contractors - see Pembina's Damage Prevention and Public Awareness (DPPA) Program on The Pipeline for details.
+Stakeholders may also include excavators / contractors.
+For more information refer to Pembina's Damage Prevention and Public Awareness (DPPA) Program on The Pipeline.

 Information may be communicated through consultations (in person or telephone), project-specific newsletters, public information packages, and open house(s), as appropriate.
-Additional information is available in various Program Standards on The Pipeline.

-2.4 Emergency Management Program (EMP) Administration
+2.4 Emergency Management Program Administration

-Pembina has a robust EMP which establishes the requirements for development, implementation, maintenance, and evaluation processes of Emergency Management activities.
-The EMP establishes the framework for emergency preparedness, planning, response and recovery activities.
-The Corporate EM Plan and supplemental Plan(s) are supported and administered as per defined program standards.
-For additional details on program administration, see the appropriate EMP documents.
+Pembina's EMP establishes the requirements for development, implementation, maintenance, and evaluation of emergency management activities.
+The EMP establishes the framework for emergency preparedness, planning, response, and recovery activities.
+The Corporate ERP and supplemental documents are supported and administered as per defined program standards.